 You can switch between the multitables, by using the drop-down menu in the top right.
 We discuss in the next section how you can set up a multitable if you don't have any set up.

 You can change:

-- the question in the rows simply by clicking or dragging it from the Variable Tree on the left
+- the question in the rows simply by clicking or dragging it from the Variable Sidebar on the left

 - filters and weights in the usual way (with drop-zones and the drop-down menus)

 - statistics and the hypothesis testing using the Display Controller at the bottom

 Note: You cannot make a multitable into a graph and you cannot swap the rows/columns (the multitable can only be used along the top, not as rows).